serenabono/Pacman/README.md

 you can run the game using the following command:

 ```
-python pacman.py -p GoWestAgent -l v2 -n 1000 -q
+python pacman.py -p BoltzmannAgent -l v2 -n 1000 -q
 ```

 Flags:
 * -p: Name of the agent.
-In our case, it is GoWestAgent (which is actually the QLearner)
+In our case, it is BoltzmannAgent (which is actually the QLearner)
 * -l: Name of the layout.
 In our case, it is v2
 * -n: Number of training/evaluation episodes
 * -q: Quiet mode